ChalmersGU-data-structure-courses/general-course-information/README.md

 ### LP4, DIT183+DAT495
 - Both Chalmers and GU students
 - Compulsory in the GU program N1SOF, and in Chalmers program TIDAL
-- Given at the Lindholmen campus (spring 2025)
+- Given at the Lindholmen campus
 - Course responsible: Christian Sattler

 ### LP4, DIT962